 Interactive Chart Cyprus Crude Oil Production

 Renewable in % Electricity Production

 The NECP sets a target of 23% of renewables in gross final energy consumption by 2030, including at least 26% in electricity, up to 39% for heating and cooling, and up to 14% for transport.
-The 2020 target (13%) was exceeded in 2018, with 13.9% of renewables in final energy consumption (including nearly 37% in heating and cooling, 9.3% in electricity, and 2.7% in transport).
+The 2020 target (13%) was exceeded, with 16.9% of renewables in final energy consumption in 2020 (including 37% in heating and cooling, 12% in electricity, and 7.7% in transport).

 Interactive Chart Cyprus Share of Renewables in Electricity Production (incl hydro)